The other day, I tweeted out a question asking whether or not I should write a post about this, and a few people said go for it:

 For the first couple of years, it was not looking good.
 The offer from team Panda Express was looking pretty formidable relative to ClickMinded LLC.

-Is ClickMinded starting to take off now?
+Are we starting to take off now?
 Sure.
-At least it looks like it is.
-Which is great – but that wasn’t a guarantee.
+At least it looks like we are.
+Which is great, and now ClickMinded has the reviews to back it up as well – but that wasn’t a guarantee.

 You know what would have been a guarantee?

 A cool $65,000 a year managing the Panda Express in Rosemead, California.

 Along with probably all the General Tso’s you can handle.